cloudmesh/cloudmesh.github.io/_sources/cloudmesh.txt

 experiment on resources.
 This will be useful to avoid overprovisioning and inefficient resource usage.
-The cost model will be based not only on number of core hours used, but also the capabilities of the resource, the time and special support it takes to set up the experiment.
+The cost model will be based not only on number of core hours used, but also the capabilities of the resource, the time, and special support it takes to set up the experiment.
 We will expand upon the metrics framework of FutureGrid that allows measuring of VM and HPC usage and associate this with cost models.
 Benchmarks will be used to normalize the charge models.